 The Durango Blues Train is a one-of-a-kind musical ride through the heart of the San Juan Mountains.
 It’s a live blues festival that takes place on a scenic narrow-gauge railroad in one of the most beautiful locations in Colorado.

 The trip takes about 3.5 hours and ends where it begins at the Durango Railroad Depot.
 It departs Durango six times throughout the year, over two weekends in May and August.
-This year the dates are May 28-30 & August 20-22, 2020.
+This year the dates have been canceled due to the ongoing pandemic.